 - smokeFreeTXT messaging service

 - Sign up for a quit smoking program.
 People 18 or older who live, work or attend school in Anne Arundel County can get free help to quit smoking.
 The following programs offer free counseling and quit smoking aids.
 You must attend counseling sessions to receive quit smoking aids.
 Class details are subject to change; call the programs for updates.

 - Get more information on avoiding or ending tobacco use.
-The U.S. Department of Health and Human Services has launched a new one-stop access site, BeTobaccoFree.gov, offering the best and most up-to-date tobacco-related information.
-This resource offers general information on tobacco, as well as federal and state laws and policies, health statistics and evidence-based methods on how to quit.
+The U.S. Department of Health and Human Services has a one-stop access site, BeTobaccoFree.gov, offering the best and most up-to-date tobacco-related information.
+This resource provides general information on tobacco, as well as federal and state laws and policies, health statistics and evidence-based methods on how to quit.

 View these websites for more information about smoking cessation and tobacco use prevention.